Process a pay run

 Once all workers for this run are selected, you can begin entering their hours.
 If you use a time-tracking software integration, you can import timesheets.
 You can also import a CSV file with employee hours.
 However you choose to enter hours, it's always recommended to double-check worker hours before running payroll.

-Double-check all imported hours
+Double-check all hours

 Skip to Part 2) Review→